PraveenKumarRana/DBMS-Project-Web-App/Readme.md

-Desktop app build using React and NodeJS.
+Desktop app build using NodeJS.